pzchu/Langchain-Chatchat/README.md

+***This application (Knowledge Base QA using RAG pipeline) is ported from [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) to run on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) using [IPEX-LLM](https://github.com/intel-analytics/ipex-llm).***

 # Langchain-Chatchat with IPEX-LLM Acceleration on Intel GPUs

-*Langchain-Chatchat* is a **RAG** (Retrieval Augmented Generation) application that implements knowledge and search engine based QA.
-This repo is a fork of [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat), and includes [IPEX-LLM](https://github.com/intel-analytics/ipex-llm) optimizations to run it on **Intel GPU** (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max).
+See the demo of running `Langchain-Chatchat` (Knowledge Base QA using RAG pipeline) on Intel Core Ultra using `ipex-llm` below.
 If you have any issues or suggestions, please submit them to the [IPEX-LLM Project](https://github.com/intel-analytics/ipex-llm/issues).
 >You can change the UI language in the left-side menu.
 We currently support **English** and **简体中文** (see video demos below).

 <br/>